anu-bdsi/workshop-intro-to-linux-aug-2023/05_visualisation_n_scripting.md

 # Homework

-Write a shell script for the variant calling workflow, from the very beginning quality control until got the final variants.
+Write a shell script for the variant calling workflow, from the very beginning quality control until you get the final variants.
 Use for loop to loop through samples when necessary.

 # References